Scalac blog hero image showing AI agents as a distributed system with connected service nodes.

 }

-The retry schedule, the error type, and the success type are visible at the boundary of the function.
-You still need good runtime policies and observability, but the shape of failure is no longer hidden in comments, decorators, or undocumented exception paths.
+The retry schedule, error type, and success type are visible at the function boundary.
+You still need runtime policy and observability, but the failure shape is not hidden in decorators or exception paths.

 @tool